zhangxingshuo/py-robot/README.md

 `python iPadClient.py`

 and a stream of accelerometer and gyroscope data should start.

+If the connection is refused, check the IP address of the iPad in the WiFi settings.
+Ensure that the client computer is connected to the same WiFi and retry the connection.

 ## Overhead Tracking
 Also included in this repository is an example script that uses OpenCV and an overhead camera to track a robot.
 The user can set a location with the mouse.
 To use this script, first ensure that Python 3.5+ and OpenCV 3.0.0 bindings are both installed.
 Next, secure an overhead camera.
 Finally, start either `ArduinoTracker.py` or `CreateTracker.py` and click and drag to select the robot.
 Click again to set the destination.